Medicinal Plant Lexicon

 Dosage

-Indian incense cannot be taken as a tea infusion, if necessary, the drug can be sucked for oral mucosal inflammation.
+Indian frankincense cannot be taken as a tea.
+If necessary, the drug can be sucked for inflammation of the oral mucosa.

 Preparation of a tea